jentery/150/index.md

 Related art and fiction: Abel, *Injun*; Sonia Landy Sheridan; Allison Parrish; Darius Kazemi; OuLiPo

+### Prototype an Interface for Consent

+Select a website you use regularly, and then sketch or wireframe a consent interface for it.
+Think about how machines and networks need data, how they convert and use it, and what you're willing to share ("personal data").
+Also think about the right to be forgotten.

+Corresponding myth: *Prototypes Aren't Real*

+Related scholarship and history: [*A DIY Guide to Feminist Cybersecurity*](https://hackblossom.org/cybersecurity/)

+Related art and fiction: Jemisin, “Cloud Dragon Skies"

 ### Use Browser Dev Tools to Engage Assistive Tech

-Identify a website (from list provided) and use a browser development tool and/or WAVE to assess the site's engagement with assistive technologies.
+Identify a website (from list provided) and use a browser development tool such as WAVE to assess the site's engagement with assistive technologies.
 Think about how all technologies are assistive and how audiences are addressed through web design and dev.

 Corresponding myths: *Technology as Extension and/or Cure*